-Why is it so important to judge a project as a LSP?
+Why is it so important to judge a project as an LSP?
 Classifying a project into this range helps the project management and all related stakeholder to understand how they can support the project and what kind of characteristics they should watched very closely.
-The following chapters give a guide line which topics are important to run a LSP successfully.
+The following chapters give a guideline for topics that are important to run an LSP successfully.

 LSP and Complexity

-There is a correlation between large projects and the complexity of a project which may serve as a criterion for using the LPLM©.
+There is a correlation between large projects and the complexity of a project which may serve as criteria for using the LPLM©.
 The publication in [O2] defines several indicators how to judge the complexity of a project.
 Another article in [O3] shows the way of grouping complexity in different elements.
-These groups are the following
+These groups are the following:

 - Functional - untried ways of working with systems